 The SEI Foundation Year Rationale and Curriculum explains SEI’s system of every-other-year entry and offers suggestions for study prior to formal training.

-The Diocesan Advisers’ Pro Forma material (2018-19) provides Diocesan Advisers with pro formas for the Programme of Study Summary, Programme of Study (Record of Development) and the Appraisal Conference process.
+The Diocesan Advisors’ Pro Forma material (2019-20) provides Diocesan Advisors with pro formas for the Programme of Study Summary, Programme of Study (Record of Development) and the Appraisal Conference process.

-The Placement Agreement Form (2018-19) provides the form that the Diocesan Adviser should complete at the initial meeting with a Placement Supervisor and candidate.
+The Placement Agreement Form (2019-20) provides the form that the Diocesan Advisor should complete at the initial meeting with a Placement Supervisor and candidate.

-The Placement Supervisor’s Assessment Form (2018-19) is completed by the Placement Supervisor towards the close of the placement for discussion with a candidate and his/her Diocesan Adviser at the End-of-Placement meeting.
+The Placement Supervisor’s Assessment Form (2019-20) is completed by the Placement Supervisor towards the close of the placement for discussion with a candidate and his/her Diocesan Advisor at the End-of-Placement meeting.

 The SEI Prayer Diary (2018-19) provides the Church with a way of praying daily for all involved in the SEI Community.